Mary Untier of Knots

 6) Priests who focus on men have great impact – Priests who are rated highly effective in evangelizing men have a strong impact on their men; men attend Mass more frequently, read scripture more, go to Confession more, participate in men’s events, volunteer more and have more and deeper friendships and bonds of brotherhood with men in their parishes.
 Highly effectively “evangelizing” priests get personally involved, showing up for men’s events, personally teaching and encouraging fraternity among Catholic men.
 These are not “super priests”, but priests who simply make the commitment to “show up” for men.
 Priests who are committed to personally evangelize men make committed Catholic men.

 7) Men will follow priests who lead – Survey respondents repeatedly voiced the desire for their current priest to begin actively leading the men of the parish; sadly, the majority of priests have not yet made the commitment to lead men.
-Some men lamented that their priest was effeminate and needed to be more manly, but the large majority of men had respect for their priests and believed their current priest had the inherent personal characteristics to successfully lead men.
+The large majority of men had respect for their priests and believed their current priest had the inherent personal characteristics to successfully lead men.
 Catholic men are ready to follow priests who will lead; what’s needed now is for priests to make the commitment to lead men.